zsteinkamp/steinkamp.us/pages/about.md

 ## About This Site

-This site is served from a Linux machine inside my house, through my PFSense Firewall, out my cable internet connection, through Cloudflare's CDN service, and onward to you.
+This site is served from a Linux machine inside my house, through a [PFSense](https://www.pfsense.org/) Firewall, out the cable internet connection, through [Cloudflare's CDN service](https://www.cloudflare.com/), and onward to you.

 The server software is built on [Next.js](https://nextjs.org/) and extended with [Markdoc](https://markdoc.dev/) support.
 I've built a set of components that are relevant to the kind of content I post.
 The [software source code](https://github.com/zsteinkamp/steinkamp.us/) is available to anyone to copy and modify.